 Students who have taken Psychology 1100 may work with an instructor on supervised, collaborative research in psychology and receive credit for Psychology 4998.
 Generally, one hour of credit is given for every three hours of work per week.

-Honors students are encouraged to undertake a research project resulting in a Senior Honors Thesis.
-Students with a GPA above 3.0 but not high enough to qualify them for the honors program are encouraged to pursue a research thesis.
-Additional information may be obtained from the psychology faculty or from the Assistant Dean (Dr. Terri Fisher).
-4) Research Assistant
+Students are encouraged to undertake a research project resulting in a thesis to graduate with distinction in Psychology.
+Students with a GPA above 3.0 or higher are encouraged to pursue a research thesis.
+Additional information may be obtained from the psychology faculty.

 Occasionally there are paid positions available for students who wish to assist with research.
 These opportunities are rare and they won't make you rich, but you will gain valuable research experience.